 This idea of effortless action can be applied to daily life.
 As you become more able to release mental tension, the way you deal with stressful situations improves, even changing your perception of them – they are no longer stressful.
 This is life changing!

 For me, Tai Chi is not just exercise, or a martial art, it’s a way of life.
 It has truly transformed me, changing how I respond to adversity, even enriching my personal relationships, as tensions there are more easily diffused.
 You don’t just practise Tai Chi, you become it!
 So this is the main reason I do Tai Chi, to become a better version of myself every day.

 I have passed an examination with the Tai Chi Union for Great Britain, and been awarded an Advanced Instructor Certificate.
 I have over 25 years of martial arts experience, and have been teaching Tai Chi since 2005.
-Before discovering Sifu Mizner, I studied under various Masters, including John Ding, and Steve Rowe (Yang Style), Chen Xiaowang, Chen Xiaoxing, and Chen Ziqiang (Chen Style).
+I have studied under various Masters, including John Ding, Steve Rowe, and Adam Mizner (Yang Style), Chen Xiaowang, Chen Xiaoxing, and Chen Ziqiang (Chen Style).
 I have also studied Bagua and Xing Yi (Tai Chi’s “sister” arts), as well as Chen Pan Ling Tai Chi, under Master Luo De Xiu, and his UK representative, Dave Bolton.

 I consider my personal progression very important and aim to enrich my classes with quality instruction.
 I love to see the changes Tai Chi brings to my students, benefiting them at every level.

 If you are interested in working together, send me an inquiry and I will get back to you as soon as I can!